jflanaganuk/dndNotes/DOIP-story.md

 Sensing her time is short, Minogar drags Sasha back to the group and Marlade plants his shield in the dirt between her and the remaining Goblin.

-Lanar rushe's in seeing Sasha's condition to stabalise her.
+Lanar rushes in seeing Sasha's condition to stabalise her.

 Sasha is still unconscious, but thanks to the other two's tremendous bravery, it looks like she might make it.